Tuning the universality class of phase transitions by feedback: Open quantum systems beyond dissipation: Critical exponents

 \section{Critical exponents}

 In Ref. \cite{prl2020}, we have shown that a very useful choice of the feedback transfer kernel $h(t)$ is the power function of the form

-In view of the space--time analogy \cite{prl2020} this time dependence corresponds to the spatial Ising-type interaction extensively used in different models of condensed matter physics.
+In view of the space--time analogy \cite{prl2020} this time dependence corresponds to the spatial Ising-type interaction with variable interaction length extensively used in different models of condensed matter physics.
+In addition, this system may correspond to models with the spatial long-range tunneling as well, where different critical exponents were found \cite{muller2021measurementinduced, zhang2021universal, block2021measurementinduced, minato2021fate}.

 The instantaneous feedback ($s \rightarrow \infty$) with $h(t)\sim\delta(t)$ will lead to the short-range in time $S_x^2$ term as in the Lipkin-Meshkov-Glick (LMG) model \cite{Parkins2008,Muniz2020} originating from nuclear physics.
 A more exotic $h(t)$ such as a sequence of amplitude-shaped time delays $h(t)\sim \sum_n \delta(t-nT)/n^{s+1}$ will enable studies of discrete time crystals \cite{Sacha2017,UedaTC2018} and Floquet engineering \cite{Eckardt2017} with long-range interaction $\sum_n S_x(t)S_x(t-nT)/n^{s+1}$, where the crystal period may be $T=2\pi/\omega_R$.
 The global interaction is given by constant $h(t)$.
 The Dicke model can be restored even in the adiabatic limit by exponentially decaying and oscillating $h(t)$ mimicking a cavity response.

 We believe that our proposal will extend the studies in the field of time crystals \cite{Sacha2017,UedaTC2018,Demler2019,JakschNCom2019,JakschPRA2019,CosmePRA2019, KesslerNJP2020, kesler2020observation} and Floquet engineering \cite{Eckardt2017}.
 The time crystals is a recently proposed notion, where phenomena studied previously in space (e.g. spin chains, etc.) are now studied in the time dimension as well.
 Typically, the system is subject to the external periodic modulation of a parameter [e.g. periodic $g(t)$], which is considered as creating a ``lattice in time''.
 Our approach makes possible introducing the effective ``interaction in time.''
 This makes the modulation in the system not prescribed, but dependent on the state of the system (via $S_x$).
 This resembles a true lattice in space with the interaction between particles.
 In other words, our model enables not only creating a ``lattice in time,'' but introducing the tunable ``interaction in time'' to such a lattice (without the necessity of having the standard particle-particle interaction in space \cite{FisherPhysRevLett.29.917,LuijtenPhysRevB.56.8945}).